 A new heat pump to replace your older furnace, boiler, or electric resistance heater is the latest tech to cut your carbon footprint, get off of natural and boost your energy efficiency in one go (with the right design and installation).

-We live in exciting times, because the push for decarbonization and inversely, electrification, makes Boulder, CO one of the best markets in the country in terms of heat pump incentives.
+We live in exciting times, because the push for decarbonization and inversely, electrification, makes Boulder County one of the best markets in the country in terms of heat pump incentives.

-Now in 2025 and more than ever before, Boulder homeowners can take advantage of substantial rebates and tax incentives to help bring down the cost of a new heat pump.
+Now in 2026 and more than ever before, Boulder homeowners can take advantage of the Boulder County Income-Qualified Rebates and tax incentives to help bring down the cost of a new heat pump.

-This includes many different entities, ranging from Federal all the way down to State, County, City, and local utilities.
+This includes many different entities, ranging from State, County, City, and local utilities.

-Below, we explain how Boulder’s heat pump rebates work to make sure you get all the savings you’re qualified for, how to make sure to get them, and more.
+Below, we explain how Boulder County’s heat pump rebates work to make sure you get all the savings you’re qualified for, how to make sure to get them, and more.

 There are a few different categories of heat pump rebates, so I want to mention that we’re mainly talking about air-to-air cold climate heat pumps for this article and for homeowners largely within the city and county of Boulder itself.
 Stay tuned for future ones on the other types.
 Let’s dive in!